wantguns/unfold/readme.md

 Unfold is an unofficial [Fold Money](https://fold.money) CLI client, which covers the bare minimum API routes to fetch your transactions for a given period and even write them to a sqlite database.
+It also provides options for running an internal cron job through which this CLI acts as a daemon and fetches transactions every time the cron job's timer is met.

 Fold's API is not publically available, I had to MITM their app to write this tool, and so **there might be unforeseen consequences for your Fold account if